 Seriously!
 This topic #MeToo is really that sensitive.
 We all know that sexual assault victims can injure themselves further when they are told something that does not make any sense or somehow adds to the suffocating atmosphere that they have been conditioned in.
 Research shows that women don’t usually lie about being raped.
 According to a study conducted by FBI, only 8% of the rape accusations are false.
 Very frankly, admonishing women to tell the truth should not even be the topic of debate because women usually do not lie about being raped.
 Read article, “Women Don’t Cry Rape“.
 Most of the stories and outcries we hear are true.
 Remember the case of Rehteah Parsons, the young Canadian girl who was gang raped!
 She was questioned so many times by some policemen and then verbally harassed by her community for speaking out that she ended up committing suicide.
 After being pressured by Hacktivist Anonymous community, the officials felt pressured to review her case again.
 This is when they conducted further investigations and found out that there were several flaws in police investigations.
 Read article, “Rehtaeh Parsons case review finds system ‘failed’“.
 I feel speeches that are centered around preaching should not be utilized for the #MeToo campaign because these are focusing masses to perform stronger investigations while ignoring the rest of the critical concepts.

 2) Some imams and religious figures are doing a horrible job at protecting women.
-I have been to some Canadian masjids; and, I am stunned to find out that only men are sitting inside offices and earning money.
+I have been to a couple of Canadian masjids; and, I am stunned to find out that only men are sitting inside offices and earning money.
 This sucks!
 Thus, it is clear that some of these men are not promoting women.
 Maybe most men aren’t doing this; I don’t have stats but only experience of being “shunned” repeatedly by men.
 They are neglecting the women, which is how these religious figures are allowing for mistreatment including rape.
 Read article, “Training Programs and Reporting Systems Won’t End Sexual Harassment.
 Promoting More Women Will“.
 Just standing up on stage and then preaching about telling truth or sharing some training programs or reports don’t do anything at all.
 Its like everyone repeating what everyone else is saying but no one knows the way out.
 The reality is that everyone needs to put a massive effort to integrate women, especially colored women since Canada is a very racist country.

-3) Imams and Muslim men should receive training from Muslim women and learn about female psychology before they get on the stage to address their communities.
+3) Imams and Muslim men should receive training from Muslim women and learn about female psychology and issues before they get on the stage to address their communities.
 They should focus less on learning from women who belong to other communities because those women don’t know much about the Muslim community.
 Here is a helpful quote from the article, “Cardinal Ouellet: Women should help screen, train priest applicants“.

 Increasing the role of women in screening and training priests is among the steps that should be taken to prevent future sex abuse, said Cardinal Marc Ouellet, prefect of the Congregation for Bishops.
 Source: “Cardinal Ouellet: Women should help screen, train priest applicants“.